mbbroberg/old-dotfiles/README.md

 * **`misc/`**

  	Miscellaneous scripts, that you might not run all the time.
 Currently includes `setup-new-mac.sh`, which will setup a base install of a new Mac.
+ 	Contains:
+ 	* `bootstrap.sh` to setup dotfiles in one curl | sh command.
+ 	* `setup-new-mac.sh` to setup a new mac how I like it.
 * **`.oh-my-zsh/`**

 	Submodule checkout of [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh).